The Hole (Scientology): Leaving the Hole

 Cook left the Hole in May 2007 after spending seven weeks there, when she was sent back to Clearwater, Florida, to organize a major public event involving Miscavige.
-According to Cook, she was driven to downtown Clearwater by another staff member, along with her husband, to eat at Scientology's dining hall.
+According to Cook, she was driven to downtown Clearwater, along with her husband, by another staff member, to eat at Scientology's dining hall.
 The couple took the opportunity to flee when the staff member went inside to get breakfast; Cook jumped into the driver's seat, drove with her husband to the nearest car rental outlet and hired a car to drive up to her father's house in North Carolina.
 Before they got there, they were intercepted by Scientology officials and ordered to return to Clearwater.
 She spent three weeks under guard, at one point writing in a letter to her mother that if she was not released she "would take whatever steps necessary, like slitting my wrists" before finally signing a severance agreement.
 She later said that by that point, "I would have signed that I stabbed babies over and over again and loved it".

 Brousseau was not sent to the Hole, but what he saw of it made him decide to leave Scientology in 2010 after 33 years in the Church.
 He was struck by how "dozens of these people [in the Hole], they were just so alive, but I looked at them now and they were just husks.
 They wouldn't say or originate anything, they seemed to have no purpose, they were just like sheep.
 There's no way 100 people could be evil horrid [suppressive persons] and DM's the only [ethical] one.
 No way."
 He had known and been friends with some of those in the Hole for decades and could not bear what he was seeing.
 As he put it, "I can't stop it, but I can at least stop supporting it.
 So I left."
 He left a note in his room for his colleagues to find: "By now you've noticed I'm gone.
 I couldn't stand to see my Sea Org friends so mistreated.
 I won't support it anymore.
 Goodbye."